lyz-code/blue-book/docs/roadmap_adjustment.md

 ...
 ```

+Where:

+- The area questions can be chosen from the ones in the [area review section](#area-review)
+- The week distribution review sections are explained below

 Is useful for that document to be available wherever you go, so that in any spare time you can pop it up and continue with the train of thought.

 Doing the reflection without seeing your life path prevents you from being tainted by it, thus representing the real you of right now.

-On the day to actually do the review, follow the steps of the [Month review prepare](#month-prepare) adjusting them to the trimester case.
+On the day to actually do the review, follow the steps of the [Month review prepare](#month-prepare) adjusting them to the quarter case.

-##### Trimester review prepare
+##### Quarter review prepare

 It's important that you prepare your environment for the review.
 You need to be present and fully focused on the process itself.
 To do so you can: